 (33) When a (truly existent) functional phenomenon, which is conceived as "not existing," is no longer taken as the mental aim; then lacking a support, how can the nonfunctional phenomenon (of its non-true existence) remain before the dualistic mind?

-(34) When neither a (truly existent) functional phenomenon nor the nonfunctional one (of its non-true existence) remains before the dualistic mind, then since the other alternatives cannot be the case, there's full pacification into (a state) without mental aim (at the impossible).
+(34) When a (truly existent) functional phenomenon or a (truly existent) nonfunctional one (its voidness) do not remain before the dualistic mind, then since the other alternatives cannot be the case, there's full pacification into (a state) without mental aim (at the impossible).

 (35) (Then,) just as a wish-fulfilling gem and a wish-granting tree fulfill all wishes; likewise, through the power of disciples to be tamed and of prayers, the Enlightening Form of a Triumphant One appears.